NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 ## 3\.
 Accelerating Inference with ReDrafter

 To push our inference efficiency further, we will integrate [ReDrafter](https://machinelearning.apple.com/research/redrafter-nvidia-tensorrt-llm).
 This speculative decoding technique uses a smaller "draft" model to predict tokens, allowing the main LLM to generate responses much faster.
 ReDrafter is an RNN-based inference method developed by Apple.
-In [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/redrafter) it is compatible with most models supported within TensorRT-LLM.
+The ReDrafter [implementation](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/redrafter) is compatible with most models supported within the TensorRT-LLM library.

 ### Installing and Training ReDrafter

 First, install the ReDrafter library.
 The tokenizer and training data for the draft model should be the same as those used for the base model.
 If the original training data is not available, base model generations can also be used for training the draft model.

 ```bash
 # Install the ReDrafter library